+Planning

+Planning activities include those processes related to predicting, preparing, and aligning resources to meet future business needs.

+Procurement Management

-- Planning: Planning activities include those processes related to predicting, preparing, and aligning resources to meet future business needs. - Procurement Management: Procurement management activities cover the areas related to the sourcing, negotiating, contracting, acquiring products and/or services, and ongoing supplier relationship management. - Logistics & Fulfillment Management: Logistics & fulfillment management includes activities related to inbound and outbound transportation and warehousing, as well as the execution of orders and any returns.
+Procurement management activities cover the areas related to the sourcing, negotiating, contracting, acquiring products and/or services, and ongoing supplier relationship management.

+Logistics & Fulfillment

+Logistics & fulfilment management includes activities related to inbound and outbound transportation and warehousing, as well as the execution of orders and any returns.
-Elective Courses (9 credits)

-Students complete 9 credits of elective coursework which may be chosen from any of the areas of emphasis or additional elective options.
-Students may request to take up to two elective courses in another MPS program deemed as relevant to the Supply Chain Management program learning outcomes as evaluated by the Faculty Director and with written permission.
+This program does not provide any professional licensure or certification, nor is it intended to prepare students to sit for any specific professional licensing or certification exam(s).
+Though not required, students in these programs may wish to research and seek certifications through professional organizations in their field.